Dropping a database or user is a two-step process:

 1 Delete all database objects from the specified database or user.
 For example:

 2 Drop the empty database or user.
 For example:

 If a journal table exists, first be sure that no data table references it.
 Then remove it.
 For example:

 MODIFY DATABASE used_cars AS DROP DEFAULT JOURNAL TABLE;

-For the syntax and more examples, see Teradata Vantage™ SQL Data Definition Language Syntax and Examples, B035-1144.
+For the syntax and more examples, see SQL Data Definition Language.

 The database or user permanent space that the drop makes available is added to the permanent space of the immediate owner database or user.

-All physical database maintenance is performed automatically.
+Note: All physical database maintenance is performed automatically.
 You do not need to restructure or reorganize a database to reuse space.
-Some physical database maintenance activities required by other database systems (such as eliminating pointer chains and reorganizations) do not apply to Teradata Database.
+Some physical database maintenance activities required by other database systems (such as eliminating pointer chains and reorgs) do not apply to Teradata Database.